 A concentrator in this program must satisfy both program and departmental requirements.
-The program for each student is worked out by the student and his or her departmental adviser.
+The program for each student is worked out by the student and his or her program adviser.
 The program requirements are as follows:

 Core Courses (one from each category — A1 and A2)